Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis

 Researchers should also be aware of emerging mobile TEE applications in recent research.
-Examples include secure mobile deep learning~\cite{kunkel2019tensorscone}, protecting cryptocurrency wallets~\cite{gentilal2017trustzone}, authenticating adverts from mobile advertising networks~\cite{li2015adattester}, preserving the integrity of system logs~\cite{shepherd2017emlog,karande2017sgx}, direct TEE-to-TEE communication with remote attestation~\cite{shepherd2017establishing,shepherd2018remote}, protecting healthcare data~\cite{segarra2019using}, and confidential image processing~\cite{brito2016arm}.
-Such proposals could reflect possible commercial services and serve as future attack targets.
+Examples include secure mobile deep learning~\cite{kunkel2019tensorscone}, protecting cryptocurrency wallets~\cite{gentilal2017trustzone}, authenticating adverts from mobile advertising networks~\cite{li2015adattester}, preserving the integrity of system logs~\cite{shepherd2017emlog,karande2017sgx}, novel remote attestation mechanisms~\cite{shepherd2017establishing,shepherd2018remote}, protecting healthcare data~\cite{segarra2019using}, and confidential image processing~\cite{brito2016arm}.
+Such proposals could serve as future attack targets.
 Moreover, new TEEs and security mechanisms continue to be developed using the RISC-V open-source instruction set architecture~\cite{lee2020keystone,menon2017shakti,schrammel2020donky,shepherd2021lira}.
-The efficacy of SCAs and FIAs against these systems is another interesting future research direction, especially if RISC-V becomes increasingly used by mobile device OEMs.
+Examining the application of SCAs and FIAs against these systems will gain importance if RISC-V becomes widely adopted by mobile device OEMs.

 Finally, we observe that manufacturers are increasingly returning to discrete secure element (SE) hardware for protecting the most critical device assets, such as cryptographic keys and user credentials, rather than TEEs.
 This is highlighted by Google's recent release of the Titan M module (\S\ref{sec:google_titan}) and the formation of the Android Ready SE Alliance for accelerating the adoption of SEs on Android devices~\cite{google:android_ready}.
 The alliance identifies that using tamper-resistant hardware for hosting digital keys for physical items, e.g.\ car keys; ePassport and national identity credentials; and digital wallets \emph{``offers the best path for introducing these new consumer use cases in Android''}~\cite{google:android_ready}.
 These targets have significant protections against FIAs and SCAs, which necessitates the development of fresh approaches.